 He then references this passage in 2 Timothy:

-"But as for you, continue in what you have learned and have firmly believed, knowing from whom you learned it and how from childhood you have been acquainted with the sacred writings, which are able to make you wise for salvation through faith in Christ Jesus."
-2 Timothy 3:14-15
+"But as for you, continue in what you have learned and have firmly believed, knowing from whom you learned it and how from childhood you have been acquainted with the sacred writings which are able to make you wise for salvation through faith in Christ Jesus."
+2 Tim 3:14-15

 To wait until a child can fully understand is to surrender ground to the enemy of their souls.
 Knowing what this generation is facing, why would we waste a day preparing them?